tektoncd/dashboard/DEVELOPMENT.md

 Returns HTTP code 200 and the logs from a PipelineRun (unformatted)
 ```

-__Credentials__
+__Secrets__
 ```
-GET /v1/namespaces/<namespace>/credentials
+GET /v1/namespaces/<namespace>/secrets
-Get all credentials by name in the given namespace Returns HTTP code 500 if an error occurred getting the credentials Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password if found, otherwise an empty list is returned
+Get all secrets by name in the given namespace
+Returns HTTP code 500 if an error occurred getting the secrets Returns HTTP code 200 and the given secrets as a Kubernetes secret in the given namespace if found, otherwise an empty list is returned

-GET /v1/namespaces/<namespace>/credentials/<id>
+GET /v1/namespaces/<namespace>/secrets/<secret-name>
-Get a credential by ID
+Get a secret by secret name
-Returns HTTP code 400 if the credential does not exist by name or an invalid namespace was provided Returns HTTP code 500 if an error occurred getting the credential Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password, otherwise an empty list is returned
+Returns HTTP code 404 if the secret does not exist by name or an invalid namespace was provided Returns HTTP code 500 if an error occurred getting the credential Returns HTTP code 200 and the given secret as a Kubernetes secret in the given namespace
 ```

 __Knative__